yifanz0123/yifanz0123.github.io/content/datasets/Ancestor Worship/_index.md

 # Summary.
 An optional shortened abstract.
-summary: "A map of ancestor worship constructed from 2467 Chinese county gazetteers"
+summary: "A map of ancestor worship density constructed from 2467 Chinese county gazetteers"